 How long do I have to complete identity verification?

 Customers are provided 30 days to complete the identity verification requirements.
-If they remain incomplete after this time the account is closed.

 How do I supply documents?